-- Exhibit proficiency in a variety of photographic processes, themes, and styles. - Learn the skills of creating high contrast black and white darkroom photography.
+- Complete two photographic assignments over the summer. - Exhibit proficiency in a variety of photographic processes, themes, and styles. - Learn how to load a film camera, develop black and white film into negatives, and make - Prints in the darkroom from negatives. - Further explore color photography using digital cameras and Photoshop CC.

-- Further explore the skills of working with color photography via the use of digital cameras and Photoshop CC 2021. - Incorporate strong time management skills to multitask with multiple ongoing projects. - Explore photographic career options and historical context of photography. - Create and present work for juried art competitions and local art exhibits. - Produce a portfolio of work to exhibit their developing individual photographic style.
+- Incorporate strong time management skills to multitask with multiple ongoing projects. - Create and present artwork for juried art competitions and local art exhibits. - Explore photographic career options and the historical context of photography. - Produce a portfolio of work to exhibit their developing photographic style.

+Advanced Photography (0018) 1 Credit

+Grade 12

-Advanced Photography (0018)1 CreditGrade 1240 WeeksPrerequisite - Enrollment only with teacherrecommendation and successfully completingBeginning Photography and IntermediatePhotography.
+Prerequisite - Enrollment only with teacher recommendation and successfully completing Beginning Photography and Intermediate Photography.
+Students must have completed Intermediate Photography with an 80 or higher.

-The third in our photography course series, this is an accomplished level course where students will work in the same format as Intermediate Photo classmates while creating more in-depth projects that exhibit proficiency and individual style.
-Students are expected to expand upon the existing assignments, work independently and self-directed, as well as utilize materials with a high level of proficiency.
-Advanced Photo students are expected to be highly motivated workers, independent thinkers, creative artists, and mature, serious students.
+This is an accomplished level photography course.
+Students will work in a similar format as Intermediate Photo classmates while creating more in-depth projects that exhibit advanced skills and individual style.

+Students will expand upon the existing assignments, work independently, and utilize materials with a high level of proficiency.
+Advanced Photo students are expected to to be highly motivated workers, independent thinkers, creative artists, photographic mentors, and mature, serious students.
 The objectives of this course are to exhibit mastery of a variety of both film and digital photography techniques as well as an individual style of photographic creativity.